 Jeff Duncan (R-S.C.) has represented South Carolina’s 3rd Congressional District in the U.S. House of Representatives since 2011.
-A member of the House Freedom Caucus and among the leaders of the House Republican Committee, he ran unopposed for reelection in 2022 with Trump’s endorsement.
+A member of the House Freedom Caucus and among the leaders of the House Republican Committee, he ran for reelection in 2022 unopposed and had Trump’s endorsement.

 Prior to running for Congress, Duncan managed his family-owned real estate marketing firm and served as a member of the South Carolina House of Representatives from 2002–10.